Krishprajapati15/svelte-tutorial/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL-3.0](LICENSE).